 Effective May 1, 2021, Ms. Larson was appointed as our Chief Financial Officer.
 Under the terms of her employment agreement, as amended, Ms. Larson's base salary is \$500,000 and she received an annual bonus for 2021 equal to 50% of her base salary, calculated on a prorated basis based on her hire date.
 In addition, Ms. Larson received a share option award in respect of 969,307 shares of the Company, which options will vest as to 25% of the shares subject to the award on each of the first four anniversaries of her hire date, subject to her continued employment on each such vesting date.
-In connection with, and shortly following the commencement of, our initial public offering, Ms. Larson received two additional share option awards in respect of 229,538 shares and 5,996 shares of the Company, respectively, which options vest as to 25% of the shares subject to the award on each of the first four anniversaries of the grant date, subject to her continued employment on each such vesting date.
+In connection with, and shortly following the commencement of, our initial public offering, Ms. Larson received two additional share option awards in respect of 229,538 shares and 5,996 shares of the Company, respectively, which options vest as to 25% of the shares subject to the award on each of the first four anniversaries of the grant date, subject to her continued employment on each of the first four anniversaries of the grant date, subject to the shares subject to the award on each of the first four anniversaries of the grant date, subject to her continued employment on each such vesting date.